The Upcountry History Museum – Greenville County connects people, history, and culture.

 The University-Museum relationship offers a unique opportunity to meld historical scholarship, educational goals, and memorable experiences in ways that empower the public to understand the value of their own stories, consider the world from different perspectives, and hone their ability to think critically.

-Today the Upcountry History Museum – Furman University remains committed to helping people make meaningful and personal connections to history.
+Today the Upcountry History Museum – Greenville County remains committed to helping people make meaningful and personal connections to history.

 UHM Content Statement: